-It is your responsibility to submit all health exams, screenings, immunizations, and treatment documents to your family advocate, home educator, family child care provider, or center administrator.
+It is your responsibility to submit all health exams, screenings, immunizations, and treatment documents to your family advocate, home educator, or center administrator.

 Immunizations

 Immunizations are vaccines or "shots" that protect children from serious illnesses.
 Immunizations are important for your child's health.
 KCHS staff can provide you with a schedule of when immunizations are due (see insert).
 It is the parent/guardian's responsibility to submit updated immunization records.